6 Memes About Narcissism and the Lessons You Should Learn From Them

 3. Philosophy of Narcissism 101

-The narcissist loves to make a covert confession by gossiping or telling someone about their flaws which are usually flaws they have themselves - thus, the confession.
+The narcissist loves to make a covert confession by gossiping or telling someone about their flaws.
+At closer inspect, one would realize these noted flaws are ones the narcissists shares - thus, the confession.

 When your narcissist tells you that you are bitter, angry, stupid, clumsy, a liar, a cheat, troublemaker, manipulative, or any sort any insult, you must understand and remember the narcissist is projecting all of their flaws on to you so they can maintain the perfect imagine they have of themselves.